mckennapsean/dissertation/content/07-reflect.md

 ](figures/scorrplot/s-corrplot.pdf){#fig:corr-plot width="95%"}

-Based on [@eq:geom], the correlation coefficient for two variables is equal to the dot product between their vectors, such as for $\mathbf{p}$ and $\mathbf{x}$ as illustrated in [@fig:corr-plot](a) and reflected in [@fig:corr-plot](b).
-The vertical grid lines in the s-CorrPlot, as in [@fig:corr-plot](c), specify values of equal correlation to $\mathbf{p}$ for any location in the scatterplot.
-Thus, since $\mathbf{x}_U = U \, \mathbf{x}$, it follows that, for any vector
-$\mathbf{x}$, the correlation to $\mathbf{p}$ is directly encoded in the first component of the vector $\mathbf{x}_U$.
-In fact, any vector that projects onto the line $V_U$, shown in [@fig:corr-plot](b), has the same first component value, and thus the same correlation to $\mathbf{p}$.
-The line $V_U$ corresponds to the projection of a $(n-2)$-flat, $V$, onto $U$, where $V$ is orthogonal to
-$\mathbf{p}$ and contains $\mathbf{x}$.
-Thus, any vector that lies on $V$ is at the same distance from $\mathbf{p}$, and thus has the same correlation value.
-We illustrate this $(n-2)$-flat $V$ in [@fig:corr-plot](a).
-Moving $V$ along the vector $\mathbf{p}$ produces grid lines as shown in [@fig:corr-plot](c).
-For further details about the mathematical derivation of the s-CorrPlot, including the uncertainty bounds and density estimation technique, please see the original publication [@mckenna2015s].
+### Interactive Exploration

 This spatial encoding of correlation affords several advantages.
-First, the geometric interpretation of correlation underlying the s-CorrPlot enables multidimensional exploration techniques.
-Also, categorical information for groups of variables can be encoded using color or shape.
-The projection, for $p$ variables, results in a $O(p)$ algorithm for generating any single projection on the s-CorrPlot.
-This linear computation for each scatterplot enables scaling to large datasets at interactive frame rates.

-### Interactive Exploration

-We designed the s-CorrPlot technique to incorporate both interaction and animation, unlike previous static correlation encodings [@corsten:biometrics76;
+For example, the technique can encode categorical information using color, and the projection is computed in linear time at interactive frame rates.
+We also designed the s-CorrPlot technique to incorporate both interaction and animation, unlike previous static correlation encodings [@corsten:biometrics76;
 @trosset:jcgs05; @falissard:jcgs99].
 In doing so, we illustrate how the s-CorrPlot can be paired with multidimensional exploration techniques, in the spirit of existing systems that employ user-driven exploration [@swayne1998xgobi; @swayne2003ggobi; @Elmqvist08Rolling].
 To easily understand the interactive exploration aspects, we advise watching the companion video available online.[^scorrplot]

-To better grasp multidimensional spaces, methods such as projection pursuit [@huber1985projection; @Friedman87Exploratory], the grand tour method [@Asimov85Grand], and combinations of both [@cook1995grand], explore multidimensional space through sequences of 2D projections.
-Several mature systems that implement these techniques include xgobi [@swayne1998xgobi] and ggobi [@swayne2003ggobi], which provide animations and interactions to let the user explore the complete space of projections.
-The spatial encoding of correlation in the s-CorrPlot is also applicable within any of these existing systems.
-Our implementation of the s-CorrPlot was motivated by these exploratory techniques in order to create simple user-guided tours, or animations between projections.

 The s-CorrPlot employs several simple aspects of user-driven exploration to help